Skip to Content

 Many people make the mistake of thinking that trusts are only for the very wealthy.
 As a result, they may never learn the many benefits associated with setting up trusts to protect wealth and assets during their lifetime and pass them along to loved ones after death.

-In addition, a trust can offer significant tax advantages and provide a more straightforward probate process.
+In addition, a trust can offer significant tax advantages and provide a more straightforward probate & estate administration process.
 By minimizing estate taxes and avoiding the often lengthy probate process, a trust ensures that your beneficiaries receive their inheritance more quickly and with fewer complications.
 Furthermore, trusts can offer privacy as they are not public records, unlike wills that go through probate court.
 This confidentiality can be crucial for families who value discretion in distributing their assets.

 In truth, there are many different types of trusts, and they can be set up in a number of ways based on your wishes.
 What are trusts?
 What benefits can you gain from using trusts in addition to a last will and testament?